cedalo/streamsheets-documentation/docs/_sources/maincomponents/app.rst.txt

 The Heatmap Chart visulizes intensity of points on a XY Chart.
 The closer together the hotter (red) the map gets.
 In this example picture we used timeseries functions for the data range.
 Click :ref:`here<timeseriesfunctions>` if you want to know more about timeseries functions.

-Stock Chart
+Stock/Candelstick Chart
-''''''''''''''''''''''
+'''''''''''''''''''''''''

 |Stock| |Range5|

-Stock Charts contain information about the x&y values and further the changes of a value and historical highs and lows.
-They use boxes to visualize these parameters.
+The Candelstick/Stock Chart are a style of financial chart used to describe price movements of a security, derivative, or currency.
+Each "candlestick" typically shows one day, thus a one-month chart may show the 20 trading days as 20 candlesticks.
+Candlestick charts can also be built using intervals shorter or longer than one day.
+It is similar to a bar chart in that each candlestick represents all four important pieces of information for that day: open and close in the thick body; high and low in the “candle wick”.
+Being densely packed with information, it tends to represent trading patterns over short periods of time, often a few days or a few trading sessions.
 Depending on the selected version of the Stock chart one either needs three, four or five data series. |star|

 Funnel Chart
 ''''''''''''''''''''''